IanNorris/Enkel/README.md

 ## Can I use this as my main OS?

-No. At this point I don't think it even call it an operating system.
+No. I don't think you can even call it an operating system at this point.

 ## Will it work on device X?

-No, I'm employing the principle of `It works on my machine`, except right now it does't even do *that*!.
+No, I'm employing the principle of `It works on my machine`, except right now it doesn't even do *that*!.

 ## What is the license?